Biography of John Lukacs

 - Ingersoll Prize (1991)

-- Medal of the Order of Merit of the Republic of Hungary (1994)
+- Order of Merit of the Hungarian Republic, Central Cross (1994)

 - George Washington Award (1997)